Egoless programming

 Egoless programming is a style of computer programming in which personal factors are minimized so that quality may be improved.
 The cooperative methods suggested are similar to those used by other collective ventures such as Wikipedia.

 History

-The concept was first propounded by Gerald M. Weinberg in his seminal book of 1971, The Psychology of Computer Programming.
+The concept was first propounded by Gerald M. Weinberg in his 1971 book, The Psychology of Computer Programming.

 Peer reviews of code

 To ensure quality, reviews of code by other programmers are made.
 The concept of egoless programming emphasises that such reviews should be made in a friendly, collegial way in which personal feelings are put aside.
 Structured walkthroughs are one way of making such a formal review.